- How do I find the BGInS office?

 - I am a prospective or current transfer student.
 How can I receive advising?

 Prospective transfer students are encouraged to first contact Admissions to determine their eligibility to transfer in (https://admissions.carleton.ca/contactandgeneralinformation/).
 Students who are eligible to transfer in are strongly encouraged to receive academic advising from BGInS on course selection, IER eligibility and general timelines.
-Academic advising is provided by Jenelle Williams.
+Academic advising is provided by Andrea Kayembe.

 Current transfer students are encouraged to receive regular advising from BGInS so that students have the right tools to select courses and understand their requirements.
-Academic advising is provided by Jenelle Williams.
+Academic advising is provided by Andrea Kayembe.

 - Can I be exempted from the Language Requirement if I already communicate in another language?

 Students who already have intermediate or higher second language skills upon entry may be exempted from the requirement to take language courses.
-Students who wish to be exempted from taking language courses in this way must apply for an exemption, using the form linked below.
-Each application will be treated on its merits, but the following general guidelines apply:
+To seek exemption from language courses, students must send an email to BGInS providing an explanation of their circumstances.
+Each situation will be treated on its merits, but the following general guidelines apply:

 - Secondary school language of instruction: Students whose secondary school transcripts show that their primary language of instruction in secondary school was a language other than English may be exempted from taking language courses.